Core Design System

 A bold rebrand that didn’t work digitally

-- The new visual identity worked well in brand-led experiences but not those that catered to user groups with specialised needs, like scientists and healthcare professionals.
+• The new identity worked for brand-led experiences but not for specialist tools used by scientists and healthcare professionals.

-- GSK’s digital products and services lacked a shared design system, leaving them inconsistent with each other and with the brand.
+• There was no existing core design system across GSK’s digital products, leaving them inconsistent with each other and with the brand.

 System architecture

-- Kept the core component set lean, covering only elements that could be truly generalised across GSK, so teams build on it rather than be confined by it.
+• A lean core component set covering only what could be truly generalised across GSK, so teams build on it rather than be confined by it.

-- Extended the core library with dedicated iOS and Android component sets, giving native teams the building blocks to align GSK products with each platform’s UX paradigms.
+• iOS and Android extensions of the core library, giving native teams the building blocks to align with each platform’s UX paradigms.

 Getting Started section of the design system.
 Explains the core system's role and relationship to product teams' work.